 2. Complete all required education courses for the K-12 Physical Education Licensure Program (Secondary Education minor).

-3. Apply for acceptance into the Teacher Education Program (TEP) sophomore year.
-Please contact the Education Department for specific requirements related to acceptance into the TEP.
+3. Apply for the acceptance into the Teacher Education Program (TEP) sophomore year.
+To be admitted, students must:

 Required Courses for Physical Education K-12 License (52 credits)